8 products

 • Example Commanders: Sliver Overlord (slivers), Krenko, Mob Boss (goblins), Ayula, Queen Among Bears (bears).

 • Traits: Cohesive identity, synergy-driven, often snowball once critical mass is reached.
+Wizards and zombies are especially popular tribal themes, each with unique gameplay and interaction.

 6. Tokens / Go-Wide Decks